-Using iTools Administration Server, iTools services (Apache, DNS, FTP, SSL, etc.) can be configured using a modern web browsers.
+Using iTools Administration Server, iTools services (Apache, DNS, FTP, SSL, etc.) can be configured using a modern web browser.
 The web browser interface includes easy-to-use tables and forms that eliminate dealing with cryptic Apache directives and the nuisance of updating IP address aliases for each virtual server.
 Built-in error checking identifies redundant or incomplete entries.
 Updates are immediately available to the network.
 And, of course, all documentation is available on-line via the web.

 iTools Administration Server is a stand-alone, special purpose web server that runs within iTools.
-This server uses a different port number than the Apache web server (the default is port 85).
+This server uses different port numbers than the Apache web server (the defaults are port 84 and 85).

 The browser may be running directly on the iTools system, or on a remote host connected via a network to the iTools system.

-Web browsers equal to or newer than Internet Explorer 5.2 are recommended to be used to connect to the iTools Administration Server.
+4.0.1 Connecting to the Administration Server